eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 The figure shows the following:

 First, there are two preconditions that need to be fulfilled before the Relying Party authentication process can begin.
-Note that these actions are not carried out for every presentation, but only once (excluding possible updates).
+Note that these actions are not carried out for every presentation, but only once (excluding possible updates):

 A) The Relying Party registered itself as described in [Section 6.3.2](#632-pid-provider-or-attestation-provider-registration-and-notification) and obtained a Relying Party Instance access certificate.